 This puts a lot of pressure on spellers, especially on those who lack confidence, as mistakes are very public.

-Nevertheless, they dont require a student to apply spelling skills actively and again focus more on reading, with only an indirect spelling component.
+Nevertheless, they dont require a student to apply spelling practice actively.
+The methods tend to focus more on reading, with only an indirect spelling component.

 Literacy education for the masses is a relatively new development in human civilization, with only about a century or two of history.